JuliaIO/CBOR.jl/README.md

 providing straightforward encoding and decoding for Julia types.

 ## About CBOR
-The Concise Binary Object Representation is a *binary* data format that is based upon an extension of the JSON data model.
-It's stated design goals
+The **Concise Binary Object Representation** is a data format that's based upon an extension of the JSON data model, whose stated design goals
 include: an extremely small code size, fairly small message size, and extensibility without the need for version negotiation.
 The format is formally defined in [RFC 7049](https://tools.ietf.org/html/rfc7049).